Nohavye/hrnet-component-library/README.md

     #### Props:

-    -   `id` : The ID of the dropdown input field.
+    -   `id: string` -> The ID of the dropdown input field.

+    -   `classNames?: ClassNames | null` -> (Optional) Literal object used to define a CSS class for styling each element of the dropdown.
+        ```ts
+        type ClassNames = {
+            wrapper?: string
+            input?: string
+            items_wrapper?: string
+            item?: string
+        }
+        ```
-    -   `items` : The list of items to choose from.
+    -   `items: Array<string>` -> The list of items to choose from.

-    -   `placeholder`: The placeholder (optional).
+    -   `placeholder?: string` -> (Optional, default value: `'Select an item'`) The placeholder.

     #### Style:

-    -   The component has default CSS styling.
-You can override this style by combining the base CSS class of the target element with the 'overload' CSS class :
+    -   The component has a default CSS style.
+You can override this style using certain predefined CSS classes or through the `classNames` prop :

-    To style all DropDown components in our project, we will use the CSS class `hrnet-dropdownselector-{element}` replacing `{element}` with the name of the targeted item from this list:
+    To style all the Dropdown components in your project, I recommend using the CSS class `hrnet-dropdownselector-{element}` replacing `{element}` with the name of the targeted item from this list:

     -   `wrapper` : The main container
     -   `input` : The dropdown input